CeliaSomlai/celiasomlaih.github.io/menu/about.md

 ---
 layout: page
-title: About
+title: About - Welcome to my adventures
 ---

 ![Celia]({{ site.github.url }}/assets/img/celia.jpg "Celia")

-# Welcome to join my adventures
+I am ...

-* I am a researcher investigating greenhouse gas emissions from anthropoginecally modified systems.
+* a researcher investigating greenhouse gas emissions from anthropogenically modified systems.

-* I am on a countinous journey to adopt a sustainable and zero waste lifestyle.
+* on a continuous journey to adopt a sustainable and zero waste lifestyle.

-* I am a traveller with a never ending wanderlust!
+* a traveler with a never ending wanderlust!